 - Use a ladder stability device specifically designed for this purpose.

 - Wedge the ladder in to prevent it from moving around.

 - As a last resort, ask somebody to 'foot' the ladder (hold it firmly in place) while you're using it.
 This is NOT recommended - as this story demonstrates, footing a ladder isn't always sufficient to prevent falls!

-You can also use accessories like our ladder mat (pictured below) to help stabilise your ladder and further reduce the risk of slippage.
+The use of ladder safety accessories like the ladder mat (pictured below) available from Ladders UK Direct can help stabilise your ladder and further reduce the risk of slippage.

 Shop Extension Ladders Shop Ladder Accessories